info-arnav/ecommerce-dummy/README.md

   - send me a dictionary with the item details
   - {title, description, id, image}
   - if error send me a dict with {error : true}

-- api/image/id

-  - method get
-  - sends a response of type png, jpg, etc
-  - this should return the image of product with id = id

 - api/add